ansible/ansible/docsite/rst/intro_installation.rst

    the 'ansible_python_interpreter' variable in inventory (see :doc:`intro_inventory`) to point at your 2.X Python.
 Distributions like Red Hat Enterprise Linux, CentOS, Fedora, and Ubuntu all have a 2.X interpreter installed by default and this does not apply to those distributions.
 This is also true of nearly all Unix systems.

    If you need to bootstrap these remote systems by installing Python 2.X, using the 'raw' module will be able to do it remotely.
+For example, ``ansible myhost --sudo -m raw -a "yum install python2 python-simplejson"`` would install Python 2.X and the simplejson module needed to run ansible and its modules.

 .. _installing_the_control_machine: